 - After about 30 seconds, gently flip the paratha over

-- While the other side is cooking, spoon about 2 tbsp oil onto the par cooked surface and spread it around.
+- While the other side is cooking, spoon about 2 tablespoon oil onto the par cooked surface and spread it around.

 - Flip the paratha again after 30 seconds and repeat with the oil on the other side.